 Praise the Lord!

 The journey was long.
 We met the shuttle at 12:30 pm, Wednesday for our ride to LAX in order to meet our Calvary Chapel group at 2:30 pm.
 Surprise surprise surprise we made it in one hour!
-We met Pastor Shad and picked up our passport and itinerary, checked our bags and were off to San Francisco-almost.
+We met Pastor Shad and picked up our passport and itinerary, checked our bags, and were off to San Francisco-almost.
 We had about a 3 + hour wait.
-The plane was a little late and San Fran had too many flights- but no worries.
+The plane was a little late and San Francisco had too many flights- but no worries.

 We made it to San Francisco about 7:15.
 Then off to the international terminal.

 This flight lasted about 14 hours later, yuck!
 Unfortunately, they didn’t seat Eric and me together.
-Luckily the were able to upgrade him slightly to “economy plus”.
-Still cramped but if you knew Eric and his very long legs you would understand that those long legs wouldn’t have made it in economy class.
+Luckily they were able to upgrade him slightly to “economy plus”.
+It was still cramped but if you knew Eric and his very long legs you would understand that those long legs wouldn’t have made it in economy class.